Sandeshingale/Data-Analysis-Task/README.md

   yarn add @mantine/core @mantine/hooks
  ```
 ### Create and Display Tables:
- * Create Components: Create React Components to handle Data fetching,     processing and displaying Tables.
+ * Create Components:
+    Create React Components to handle Data fetching,processing and displaying Tables.

-* Using Mantine Tables: Use Manitine's Table to Display the analytics results.
+* Using Mantine Tables:
+    Use Manitine's Table to Display the analytics results.

 ### Data Fetching and Table Display
 * Fetch and Process Data: